hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 `helm version`{{execute}}

 A common Helm _chart_ is predefined for installing _Kubeless_.
-This command will allow Helm to find the _Kubeless_ chart:
+Normally, popular charts appear in the [curated Helm chart repository](https://github.com/kubernetes/charts) and there are plans to move Kubeless there.
+For now, this `repo add` command will allow Helm to find the Kubeless chart:

 `helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/`{{execute}}